davkk/masters-thesis/typst/main.typ

 The major upgrade during Long Shutdown 2 introduced a new computing system called *Online-Offline (O2)* @o2-technical-design-report.
 This system replaces the previous data processing model with a more efficient approach that minimizes data volume through online track reconstruction.
 To support this, ALICE deployed two specialized computing farms: the First Level Processor (FLP) farm in Counting Room 1 (CR1) and the Event Processing Node (EPN) farm in Counting Room 0 (CR0).
 The FLP farm first reduces raw detector data by performing initial data compression before sending it via _Infiniband_ to the EPN farm.
 There, the first reconstruction pass further reduces the data, to finally save it to permanent storage.

+#figure(image("img/o2-raw-data-flow.png", width: 90%), caption: [
+  The data flow in the O2 framework.
+]) <fig:o2-raw-data-flow>

-The O2 framework @o2-framework introduces an entirely new software ecosystem, designed from scratch to support this architecture, by handling detector readout, data quality control, and operational services. *O2Physics* on the other hand acts as the complementary part to O2 for the LHC data analysis.
+The O2 framework @o2-framework introduces an entirely new software ecosystem, designed from scratch to support this architecture, by handling detector readout, data quality control, and operational services. *O2Physics* on the other hand acts as the complementary part to O2 for the LHC data and simulation data analysis.
 It provides a way to define and run analysis tasks, which then get executed on a cluster, in a distributed manner.
 Designed with flexibility and extendibility in mind, the framework allows physicists to add their own analyses and modify existing ones.

 Our group at Warsaw University of Technology develops a part of the analysis framework, through *FemtoUniverse* package, located in PWGCF directory @femtouniverse.